AsuPaul19/Kitchen-Magician/application/README.md

 ## Please use the rest of the README.md to store important information for your team's application.

-# High-level system architecture and technologies used
+# High-level System Architecture and Technologies

 | System Architecture and Technologies | Tootls/Version |
 |    :--    |     :--     |